Summary

 BORR was recently covered by Henrik Alex with a hold rating based on debt and dilution concerns.
 BORR was also recently covered by Energy Realist with a buy rating based on improving market for jack-up rigs and low valuation post sell off.
 PFIE was last covered over a year ago by Badsha Chowdhury with a hold rating based on diversification, a clean balance sheet, and negative free cash flow.

 The value matrix is a screening tool only and some investors may find it to be a useful starting point.
 Undoubtedly, the value matrix could be improved to better screen OFS given current market conditions & available data.
-I encourage readers to download the Excel file and work it over.
+I encourage readers to download the Excel file.
 Or modify it completely and apply it to whole new set of fuzzy data.
 I hope some readers find it interesting and I look forward to comments.

 Information is a source of learning.
 But unless it is organized, processed, and available to the right people in a format for decision making, it is a burden, not a benefit. - William Pollard